getpop/field-query/README.md

 - **Operators and Helpers:** Standard operations (`and`, `or`, `if`, `isNull`, etc) and helpers to access environment variables (among other use cases) can be already available as fields
 - **Composable fields:** The response of a field can be used as input to another field, through its arguments or field directives
 - **Skip output if null:** To ignore the output if the value of the field is null
-- **Nested directives:** A directive can modify the behaviour of other, nested directives
+- **Composable directives:** A directive can modify the behaviour of other, nested directives
 - **Expressions:** To pass values across directives

 From the composing elements, only the field name is mandatory; all others are optional.
 A field is composed in this order: